AvivGelfand/Resume/README.md

 - Built dozens of ML hands-on projects for a Machine Learning and Statistical Inference course, with constant feedback from a Senior Data Scientist (and head lecturer), Michael Winer.
 Instructed data analysts in tech through their first steps in statistical inference and classic machine learning using Scikit-Learn, SciPy, and XGBoost Libraries.
 - Advanced from teaching assistant to instructor, then to a partner role.
 3 successful semesters of weekly TA sessions with a significant presence of students.

-## Hebrew University of Jerusalem, Renana Peres's Computational Social Science Lab, Research & Development Assistant
+## Hebrew University of Jerusalem, Renana Peres's Computational Social Science Lab, Programmer and Research Assistant

 - 2022 – 2023
 - Self-taught and programmed smart contracts with a C++-based programming language; and developed a simulation interface (React.js).
 Designed and analyzed experiments, web-scraped data monthly, and did literature and academic peer reviews.